logrange/website/docs/lql_select.md

 `SELECT FROM name="app1" POSITION tail OFFSET -10` - to read 10 last records, merging all partitions with tag `name="app1"`

-`SELECT FROM name="app1" WHERE msg contains "ERROR" LIMIT 1000` - to read 1000 records, that contain word "ERROR", starting from head, merging all partitions with tag `name="app1"`<br/>
+`SELECT FROM name="app1" WHERE upper(msg) contains "ERROR" LIMIT 1000` - to read 1000 records, that contain word "ERROR", starting from head, merging all partitions with tag `name="app1"`<br/>